to perpetuate the memory and history of our dead

 27.8b Group 5A

-Following the completion of the TBR, like the Williams Group, 5A was shifted into Thailand to work as wood cutters.
+Following the completion of the TBR, 5A was shifted into Thailand to work as wood cutters.
 In FEB 44, they seemingly passed thru the ChungKai camp for a short period and then on to Kanchanaburi.
 In DEC 44, 15 of them were herded aboard the Hellship Awa for the 11 day journey to the coal mines in Fukuoka Japan.
 During their time there, 1 crewman persished.
 The majority were liberated from camps in Thailand.

 27.8c The Dunlop Group